Eight simple-but-powerful onboarding best practices

 This will also help you spot potential efficiencies and points of overlap, which can help simplify unnecessarily complex processes.

 Defining responsibility is pointless unless you hold people accountable.
 That’s where your onboarding technology comes in.
 (Whether you’re using an all-in-one HR system or pure-play recruitment software, onboarding functionality is a must).

-Good onboarding functionality will empower you to map your processes digitally, tracking recruiters’, hiring managers’ and HR’s activity, showing progress through an intuitive dashboard and sending reminders when tasks need to happen.
+Good onboarding functionality will empower you to map your processes digitally, tracking candidates, recruiters’, hiring managers’ and HR’s activity, showing progress through an intuitive dashboard and sending reminders when tasks need to happen.

 Look for software with onboarding workflows that are highly configurable to your processes, rather than expecting you to conform.